ENCCS/gnn-transformers/content/index.rst

 .. prereq::

-   This course assumes familiarity with deep learning, attendendts should have implemented neural networks before using PyTorch.
-It also assumes basic understanding of linera algebra.
+   This course assumes familiarity with deep learning, attendants should have implemented neural networks before using PyTorch.
+It also assumes basic understanding of linear algebra.
 Experience in working with graphs will make the material easier to go through, but is not considered a prerequsite.